thxbb12/awesome-computing-resources/README.md

 ## Networking
 * [IPFS][61] - A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open
+* [sshuttle][125] - Transparent proxy server that works as a poor man's VPN.
+Forwards over ssh.

 ## Operating systems
 * [Genode][105] - The Genode OS Framework is a tool kit for building highly secure special-purpose operating systems